-- Presenting a scholarly paper in a public venue arranged by the Stroum Center, such as an academic symposium or a lunchtime talk
+- Presenting a scholarly paper in a public venue arranged by the Stroum Center, typically a research colloquium

-- Contributing two short articles about their research to the Stroum Center’s e-journal at jewishstudies.washington.edu
+- Contributing two short articles about their research to the Stroum Center’s online journal at jewishstudies.washington.edu

-- Maintaining residence in Seattle for at least two quarters of the 2018-2019 academic year; travel for fieldwork purposes should be indicated in advance
+- Maintaining residence in Seattle for at least two quarters of the 2018-2019 academic year; planned travel for fieldwork purposes should be indicated in the application

 Graduate Fellows are also encouraged to attend talks given by faculty and guests of the Stroum Center for Jewish Studies, as well as public events sponsored by the Stroum Center.